-Proof of delivery is just one aspect that can be integrated within a mobile app for drivers.
+Proof of delivery is just one aspect that can be integrated into a mobile app for drivers.
 With digitization, customers can also sign receipts remotely – facilitating both social distancing and efficient auditing.

 Whilst crowdsourcing and the gig economy aren’t new concepts, they’ve recently revolutionized supply chain logistics.

 As the leading distributor of purpose-driven food and beverage brands, we know a thing or two about logistics!
-Improving your CPG brand’s last-mile delivery is not only vital for consumer loyalty, but also retailer relationships and profitability.
+Improving your CPG brand’s last-mile delivery is not only vital for consumer loyalty but also for retailer relationships and profitability.